Codeneos/vlocode/README.md

 ## Features

-* Retrieve/refresh Vlocity datapacks from within Visual Studio Code
+* **Retrieve & refresh** Vlocity datapacks from within Visual Studio Code simplifying your workflow
-* Deploy a single or multiple Vlocity datapacks from within Visual Studio Code
+* **Deploy** exported Vlocity datapacks with a single click from within Visual Studio Code
+* **Datapack explorer** view all exportable objects available in the connected org and export them with a single click
+* **Easy setup** Simplified setup based on SFDX using session tokens instead; no need to acquire security tokens or copy-past passwords and usernames around.
-* Export any datapack enabled object directly from within VSCode.
+* **Export** any datapack enabled object directly from within VSCode.
-* Support SFDX username or alias to login to Salesforce
+* **SFDX Support** username or alias to login to Salesforce
-  > **Tip** Setup SFDX (see Requirements) to avoid storing your Salesforce password and security token as plain text workspace configuration

 ## Planned Features